 Other Income Tax Measures to Support Journalism

-Aside from the digital news subscription tax credit, the Canadian government has established other income tax measures to support eligible journalism organizations.
+In addition to the DNSTC, the Canadian government has implemented various income tax measures to support eligible journalism organisations.

 1. Canadian Journalism Labour Tax Credit

-The Canadian Journalism Labour Tax Credit is a refundable tax credit designed by the Canadian government to help Canadian news providers pay the salaries of their news employees.
+The Canadian Journalism Labour Tax Credit is a refundable tax credit introduced by the government to assist Canadian news providers in covering the salaries of their news employees.
+This tax credit amounts to 25% of a taxation year’s total qualifying labour expenditures.

-To claim this tax credit, your organization must qualify as a QCJO, must publish only written news rather than television or radio news, and your business must meet the ownership conditions of the Canadian newspaper that is defined in the Income Tax Act.
+To be eligible for this tax credit, your organisation must qualify as a Qualified Canadian Journalism Organization (QCJO) and exclusively publish written news content instead of television or radio news.
+Additionally, your business must meet the ownership conditions outlined in the Income Tax Act, specifically related to Canadian newspapers.

-The maximum Canadian Journalism Labour Tax Credit available to eligible organizations is $13,750 annually for each eligible newsroom employee.
-Qualifying labor expenditures are subject to a $55,000 annual cap per eligible newsroom employee.
+The maximum Canadian Journalism Labour Tax Credit eligible organisations can claim is $13,750 annually for each qualified newsroom employee.
+Qualifying labour expenditures are subject to an annual cap of $55,000 per eligible newsroom employee.

 2. Registered Journalism Organization Requirements for Registration

-The Federal Budget 2019 announced the creation of Registered Journalism Organizations as a new type of qualified donee.
-This exempts RJOs from income tax.
+The Federal Budget 2019 introduced Registered Journalism Organizations (RJOs) as a new category of qualified donee, granting them exemption from income tax.
+This means that RJOs can issue donation receipts for the gifts they receive.

-Qualified donees can issue donation receipts for gifts they receive.
-Individuals who donate may use the receipts to claim a charitable donation tax credit, and corporations who donate may use receipts to claim a deduction from taxable income on their income tax return.
+Individuals who make donations can utilise these receipts to claim a charitable donation tax credit, while corporations can use them to deduct the donated amount from their taxable income on their income tax return.

 Final Thoughts on Digital News Subscription Tax Credit